Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

 Like it or not, growth hacking is happening.

 And, it’s the reason we get to see a few new startups, each year, with absolutely ridiculous growth rates.

 …or, more recently, Uber.

 (Image source: Venture Beat)

-Growth hacking has been around for a few years only, but is already catching fire.
+Growth hacking has only been around for a few years, but it’s already catching fire.
 Every startup is looking for growth hackers.

-The reason is obvious: they too want to grow ridiculously fast, and acquire millions of users and dollars in revenue.
+The reason is obvious: they too want to grow ridiculously fas, and acquire millions of users and dollars in revenue.

 It’s time to answer that question once and for all.
 I’ll even show you how to do it.

-I think I’ve done a fairly good job at explaining this a while ago already, in my definitive guide to growth hacking, but here’s a quick reminder.
+I think I’ve already done a fairly good job at explaining this a while ago, in my definitive guide to growth hacking, but here’s a quick reminder.